nyampass/ArduinoESPAT-Library/README.md

 This method connect with AP.

 Caution!!: You should set correct ssid and passwd at Definition.
-Caution!!: You should set station mode by changeMode mothod.
 ```c
 espat.changeMode(1) // set station mode
 espat.tryConnectAP();